How To Choose A New Construction Floor Plan

 Your builder can be an invaluable resource in helping you make final decisions – and even prompt you to rethink what you thought you were sure of or needed in a new home.
 For example, sometimes homebuyers have specific square footage in mind, but what they eventually discover, as the builder explains various options, is that it’s not really the square footage that matters as much as the layout of the home.
 The same square footage can have more or fewer bedrooms or bathrooms, for instance, or an open floor plan compared to a home with a walled kitchen, dining, and living room areas that may function quite differently.

-We’ve come up with a list of key considerations and questions to ask yourself as you select a floor plan in your new construction home:
+We’ve come up with a list of key considerations and questions to ask yourself as you select a floor plan for your new construction home:

 Budget & Location

 These are the most important factors in determining how much house you’ll be able to afford.
 Once you know the general area where you want to live and your complete budget, allowing some wiggle room for modifications or upgrades along the way, it will make every other decision that much easier.

 The idea of creating a home that meets all your needs and desires is one of the reasons home buyers choose to build, versus purchasing a previously owned home.
 But there are probably lots of things you love about your current home.
 What do you want to replicate in the new house?
 Conversely, what do you wish your current home had?
 Making a list of the pros and cons of your current home will help you focus on the floor plans that fit the vision you have for your new space.

 How many of each must you have?
 Think about if you want to include space for overnight friends and relatives.
 Also, keep in mind your growing family and how long you plan to live in your home.
 Which members of your family will be sharing bathrooms on a busy weekday morning as everyone gets ready to leave the house?